Queen Elizabeth 2: Interiors

 The Midships Lobby on Two Deck, where first-class passengers boarded for transatlantic journeys and all passengers boarded for cruises, was a circular room with a sunken seating area in the centre with green leather-clad banquettes surrounded by a chrome railing.
 In the centre was a flared, white, trumpet-shaped, lighted column.

 The Theatre Bar on Upper Deck featured red chairs, red drapes, a red egg crate fibreglass screen, and even a red baby grand piano.
 Some more traditional materials like wood veneer were used as highlights throughout the ship, especially in passenger corridors and staterooms.
 There was also an Observation Bar on Quarter Deck, a successor to its namesake, located in a similar location, on both previous Queens, which offered views through large windows over the ship's bow.
-The QE2s 1972 refit plated over the windows and turned the room into galley space.
+Queen Elizabeth 2s 1972 refit plated over the windows and turned the room into galley space.

 Almost all of the remaining original decor was replaced in the 1994 refit, with Cunard opting to use the line's traditional ocean liners as inspiration.
 The green velvet and leather Midships Bar became the Art Deco inspired Chart Room, receiving an original, custom-designed piano from Queen Mary.
 The (by then) blue dominated Theatre Bar was transformed into the traditional Edwardian-themed Golden Lion Pub.

 Some original elements were retained, including the flared columns in the Queen's Room and Mid-Ships Lobby.
 The Queen's Room's indirect ceiling lighting was replaced with uplighters which reversed the original light airy effect by illuminating the lowered ceiling and leaving shadows in the ceiling's slot.

 By the time of QE2's retirement, the ship's synagogue was the only room that had remained unaltered since 1969.
 However it was reported that during QE2s 22 October five-night voyage, the synagogue was dismantled and removed from the ship before her final sailing to Dubai.